glytoucan/glytoucan/manual/search-graphical.md

 <br>

-Click the search button to peform a complete match search.
+Click the search button to perform a complete match search.
 As a result, the image of the matched glycan structure and the accession number are displayed.

 <br>